FIFA 22 tips: 17 essential tips from FIFA experts, pro players and YouTube stars

 "Learning these tips from streamers can make your experience on the game so much better and could potentially show you things you would have never thought possible.
 Also, you get to join awesome communities!"

-PistolPete is a content creator with nearly 75,000 followers on Twitch.
+PistolPete is a content creator with nearly 72,000 followers on Twitch (opens in new tab).
 He also plays Madden and Steam Raiders among other games.

 15. Get involved in Rivals, Squad Battles and Objectives in Ultimate Team